RTEMS/rtems-docs/bsp_howto/discrete.rst

 *relay_initial_values*
     is an array of the values that should be written to each output word on the board during initialization.
-This allows the driver to start with the board’s output  in a known state.
+This allows the driver to start with the board's output  in a known state.

 Initialize a Discrete I/O Board
 ===============================

-At system initialization, the discrete I/O driver’s initialization entry point will be invoked.
+At system initialization, the discrete I/O driver's initialization entry point will be invoked.
 As part of initialization, the driver will perform whatever board initializatin is required and then set all outputs to their configured initial state.